-For those still interested in pursuing college athletics, make sure you approach the process realistically.
+For those still interested in playing college sports, make sure you approach the process realistically.

 This post provides a different perspective on the odds of getting a scholarship, specifically football.
 The take-away from this post is that it’s not impossible to get an athletic scholarship.
 However, it doesn’t say anything about the value of the scholarships.
 I see this more as an approach how to play sports in college rather than using it to justify shooting for an athletic scholarship.

-I like this list because it gives a sense of the variables involved in playing at the college level, much less receiving a scholarship.
+I like this list because it gives a sense of the variables involved in playing college sports, much less receiving a scholarship.